-I marched because Virginia has the most referrals from school to prison in America, that Black students face harsher punishment than White students.
-We are 3 times more likely to be suspended and 7 times more likely to be incarcerated than our White counterparts.
+Virginia has led the country in referring Black youth from from school to prison, face harsher punishment than white youth, and are 3 times more likely to be suspended and 7 times more likely to be incarcerated than our white counterparts.
 Black youth are seen as less innocent as early as preschool.
-The school to prison pipeline stems from neglecting and severely punishing Black kids, for “having an attitude” and “being aggressive”.
-It starts with zero tolerance policies that push Black youth out of school regarding our natural hair.